AlbanBloorRiley/INS_IEP/Paper/Paper.md

 # Summary

+Inelastic neutron scattering (INS) is a spectroscopic technique used to measure the magnetic excitations in materials with interacting electron spins.
+The experimental data is then used to form an inverse eigenvalue problem (IEP) to calculate the spin Hamiltonian operator that represents the sample.
+Numerical optimisation methods can be used to solve this problem, it is also possoble to use the technique of deflation to

-`INS_IEP` is a MATLAB package used to fit experimental  inelastic neutron scattering (INS) data to a spin Hamiltonian model.
-INS experiments yield information about the eigenvalues of the spin Hamiltonian matrix that describes the sample being investigated, this can then be formulated as an associated inverse eigenvalue problem (IEP). `INS_IEP` uses deflated numerical optimisation techniques to find multiple spin systems that minimise this problem.
+ `INS_IEP` uses deflated numerical optimisation techniques to find multiple spin systems that minimise this problem.